An Ethereum Startup Just Vanished After People Invested $374K - Slashdot

 There's inherent risk in everything.
 Investing means you are banking your money on making money off the back of someone else.
 Can't bitch too hard when it goes wrong since "that's just business".
 I still don't condone it, though.

-Karma strikes again (Score:2)
+Karma strikes again (Score:1)